-The winds of change are sweeping through the set of “The NFL Today,” CBS’s popular NFL studio show.
-The long-standing sports broadcast is undergoing a significant makeover, ushering out long-timer veteran hosts Boomer Esiason and Phil Simms.
-The shifts are part of broader changes within the program, aiming to refresh its lineup and approach.
+The winds of change swept through the set of “The NFL Today,” CBS’s popular NFL studio show, in April 2024.
+The long-standing sports broadcast underwent a significant makeover, ushering out long-timer veteran hosts Boomer Esiason and Phil Simms.
+The shifts were part of broader changes within the program, aiming to refresh its lineup and approach.

 Esiason started his career at CBS in 2002 as a studio analyst for “The NFL Today” after his successful career as a quarterback in the NFL, particularly with the Cincinnati Bengals and New York Jets.